qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_appearance.rst

 Base Calls
 ----------

 When extending themes the so-named ``base`` flag can be enabled to include the result of this selector of the derived theme into the local selector.
 This is quite comparable to the ``this.base(arguments, ...)`` call in member functions of typical qooxdoo classes.
 It does all the things the super class has done plus the local things.
-Please note that all local defintions have higher priority than the inheritance.
+Please note that all local definitions have higher priority than the inheritance.
 See next paragraph for details.

 .. _pages/desktop/ui_appearance#priorities: